Curriculum

 CENV 500 – Communicating Science to the Public Effectively

 Note: Space is limited in this course and it often fills quickly, with an extensive waitlist.
 An application process and expectation agreement must be completed by the student to be considered for the course.
-Please reach out to the instructor for more information.
+Please reach out to the instructor for more information about the application process.

 MCB 512 – Scientific Speaking Seminar